 The CHF (NF Service Producer) may optionally include an indication to the NF Service Consumer of the remaining quota threshold that shall trigger a quota re-authorization.

+If received quota threshold based re-authorization triggers (i.e. timeQuotaThreshold, volumeQuotaThreshold, unitQuotaThreshold), the NF Service Consumer shall seek re-authorization for the quota when the quota contents fall below the supplied threshold.